15 Detox Foods That Work Even Better Than Apple Cider Vinegar

 Put fish on the menu

 Your lymphatic system is a network of vessels and glands throughout your body, and its entire job is to help remove waste.
 Give yours a boost by getting a daily serving of fish oils, Dr. Dean says.
 “The lymphatic system can get clogged as we age, and omega-3 fatty acids, like the kind found in fish, keep this system clear and functioning properly, which in turn helps keep your immune system strong,” she explains.

 Sip a cup of this herbal tea

 Think dandelions are just for weeding or wishing?
 Think again, as these humble plants have powerful detox properties, Dr. Lipman says.
 “Dandelion root is fantastic for liver detoxification as it supports bile production, and bile helps transport toxins out of the body,” he explains.
 “It also helps promote regular bowel movements because of its diuretic action.”
 You can find dandelion teas in most grocery stores or in health food stores.
-Intrigued?
-Read these eight things you need to know about using dandelion to detox.

 Slice up this summer fruit